 GoTo computerized telescope prices start as low as $300.
 But, these types of GoTo telescopes come with some disadvantages that can make your viewing experience to the side of disappointing.
 Decent telescopes with GoTo controls typically start around $550 and go up from there.

 Professional GoTo mounts would be a much better investment of your money.
 These mounts have prices that average $1,280 from the major brands, and you can add any telescope to them typically with a dovetail adapter.
 This would be your deep space object (DSO) astrophotography need for longevity and stability giving you back your money’s worth over time if you use it that is.
+This is the beast I am saving up for.
+It can handle a 44lb payload and is timing belt driven.
+This is the current price on Amazon for the Sky-Watcher EQ6-R

 What Are The Caveats?